International-Data-Spaces-Association/idsa/documentation/README.md

 ## 6. Start Sharing Your Data in a Sovereign Way

+Let's move content below into the structure above.
+---

 Since every journey is individual, the starting point may differ as well as the steps you have to take.
 In general, your journey may contain the following stages: